Chicago Cubs vs. Cincinnati Reds Results, Stats, and Recap - August 29, 2020 Gametracker

 TRAINING ROOM

-Cubs: C Victor Caratini was charged with a painful error after a Shogo Akiyama swing caught his mitt.
+Cubs: C Victor Caratini was charged with a painful error after a Shogo Akiyama swing caught his mitt in the opener.
 Caratini shook his gloved hand, and Akiyama went to first on catcher's interference.

-Reds: LHP Jesse Biddle was placed after the game on the 10-day injured list with a left shoulder impingement.
-RHP Joel Kuhnel was recalled from the alternate training site.
+Reds: LHP Jesse Biddle was placed on the 10-day injured list with a left shoulder impingement.

 UP NEXT

-Cubs: RHP Tyler Chatwood (2-2), who's scheduled to start Sunday, lasted 1 1/3 innings while giving up three hits and two runs in Chicago's 7-1 loss at Detroit on Tuesday.
+Cubs: RHP Tyler Chatwood (2-2), who is scheduled to start Sunday, lasted 1 1/3 innings while giving up three hits and two runs in Chicago's 7-1 loss at Detroit on Tuesday.

 Reds: RHP Luis Castillo (0-4) allowed five hits and three runs, only one earned, in Cincinnati's 3-2 loss at Kansas City on Tuesday.